AIDA Cruises

 • AIDAvita – Carsten Watge

-Due to the COVID pandemic, AIDA suspended its entire fleet's passenger shipping operations (all liners) canceling all voyages with pre-scheduled departures in the period March 14, 2020, through late-April 2021.
-Operations temporarily resumed on October 17 with AIDAblu (7-day Mediterranean from Civitavecchia-Rome, through Nov 28) and fleetwide on November 1.
-However, on Oct 29, due to Germany's imposed public life and travel restrictions, AIDA canceled all voyages through Nov 30.
-AIDAperla and AIDAmar were scheduled for 7-day ex-Gran Canaria roundtrips (in the Canaries) starting December 5, but the program was canceled.
-AIDAprima's Dubai 2021 winter program was canceled.
+Due to the COVID-19 pandemic, AIDA suspended all passenger shipping operations across its entire fleet, canceling all voyages scheduled between March 14, 2020, and late April 2021.
+Operations temporarily resumed on October 17 with AIDAblu (7-day Mediterranean cruises from Civitavecchia-Rome through November 28) and fleetwide on November 1.
+However, on October 29, due to Germany’s newly imposed public life and travel restrictions, AIDA canceled all voyages through November 30.
+AIDAperla and AIDAmar were scheduled for 7-day roundtrips from Gran Canaria (in the Canaries) starting December 5, but the program was canceled.
+AIDAprima’s winter 2021 Dubai program was also canceled.

-Initially, as exceptions were announced the ships Perla (Aug 12, from Hamburg), Diva (Aug 15, from Warnemunde-Rostock) and Prima (Aug 15, from Kiel).
-However, these departures were canceled as the flag-state (Italy) delayed its approval for the restart.
-Eventually, AIDA extended its passenger shipping pause through August 2021 (fleetwide thru August).
+Initially, exceptions were announced for AIDAperla (August 12 from Hamburg), AIDAdiva (August 15 from Warnemunde-Rostock), and AIDAprima (August 15 from Kiel).
+However, these departures were later canceled as the flag state (Italy) delayed its approval for the restart.
+Eventually, AIDA extended its passenger shipping pause fleetwide through August 2021.

-• On July 9, 2020, AIDA announced that will restart operations with three liners and cruises to nowhere (portless itineraries with roundtrips from Germany).
-AIDA's "nowhere ships" were AIDAperla (August 12 / 3-nights from Hamburg), AIDAmar (August 12, from Warnemunde) and AIDAblu (August 16 / 4-nights from Kiel).
-Bookings were opened on July 9.
+• On July 9, 2020, AIDA announced it would restart operations with three ships offering cruises to nowhere (portless itineraries with roundtrips from Germany).
+The "nowhere ships" were AIDAperla (August 12 / 3-night from Hamburg), AIDAmar (August 12 from Warnemunde), and AIDAblu (August 16 / 4-night from Kiel).
+Bookings opened on July 9.

-• In June 2021 was canceled AIDAcosma's 2021 program (Arabian season from Dubai and Abu Dhabi) and the Canary Islands deployment (7-day roundtrips from Tenerife and Gran Canaria).
+• In June 2021, AIDAcosma's 2021 program (Arabian season from Dubai and Abu Dhabi), including the Canary Islands deployment (7-day roundtrips from Tenerife and Gran Canaria), was canceled.

-• In July 2021 were canceled the winter 2021-2022 programs of AIDAaura (South Africa from Cape Town), AIDAvita (including 2x 43-day roundtrips from Hamburg to the Caribbean and Bermuda), AIDAmira (Aegean Islands from Heraklion Crete).
+• In July 2021, the winter 2021-2022 programs of AIDAaura (South Africa from Cape Town), AIDAvita (including two 43-day roundtrips from Hamburg to the Caribbean and Bermuda), and AIDAmira (Aegean Islands from Heraklion, Crete) were canceled.

-• IMPORTANT: On June 23, 2021, Carnival Corporation (shipowner) announced that AIDAcara has been sold (to a Russian buyer).
-The 1996-built (as Clubschiff) boat left the fleet after 25 years of service.
-Cara was AIDA's first-ever vessel.
+• IMPORTANT: On June 23, 2021, Carnival Corporation (shipowner) announced that AIDAcara had been sold to a Russian buyer.
+The 1996-built vessel (originally named Clubschiff) left the fleet after 25 years of service.
+AIDAcara was AIDA’s first-ever cruise ship.

-• IMPORTANT: On June 14, 2022, was announced that the 20-year-old AIDAvita (2002-built) will not resume operations, being sold (to an undisclosed buyer) and leaving the fleet.
+• IMPORTANT: On June 14, 2022, it was announced that the 20-year-old AIDAvita (built in 2002) would not resume operations.
+She was sold (to an undisclosed buyer) and left the fleet.

 Itinerary of AIDA Cruises